leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Binary: Every tweet was annotated by 3 annotators (From a team of 18 annotators).
-Note: annotators used their opinion to make judgements.
-Majority vote taken for assignments
-Hierarchy: one researcher annotated the corpus.
-Then, 500 tweets were checked by another to calculate IRR
-* Annotation agreement: Binary, Fleiss' Kappa = 0.17
-Hierarchy, Cohen's Kappa = 0.72
-Agreement for each sub-category is also given, ranging from 0.276 to 0.879
 * Reference: Fortuna, P., Rocha da Silva, J., Soler-Company, J., Warner, L. and Nunes, S., 2019.
 A Hierarchically-Labeled Portuguese Hate Speech Dataset.
 In: Proceedings of the Third Workshop on Abusive Language Online.
 Florence, Italy: Association for Computational Linguistics, pp.94-104.

 __58. Offensive Comments in the Brazilian Web: A Dataset and Baseline Results__